pursuit-curriculum/unit-front-end-web-development/forms-with-events/readme.md

 In the JavaScript code above, the following is happening:

 1. The form element is selected and assigned to a variable.
 1. An event listener is added to the element.
-When the "submit" event is triggered, the given callback function will run.
+The callback function will run when the "submit" event is triggered.
 1. Inside the callback function, `event.preventDefault()` is called.
 This stops the form from refreshing the page.
-If you are using `event.preventDefault()`, you should always put it first in the event listener.
+If you use `event.preventDefault()`, you should always put it first in the event listener.
 1. The values from the `#title` and `#author` inputs are logged out.

-The `event.preventDefault()` method is most commonly used with forms, however it can be used with other elements like links and form fields.
+The `event.preventDefault()` method is commonly used with forms.
+However, it can be used with other elements like links and form fields.

 ## Accessing form data

-In the previous example, each individual value was accessed from each form field.
+In the previous example, each value was accessed from each form field.
 While it's possible to do this, there is a better way.

 When submitting a form, it is possible to access all form fields in the form from the `event` object.
 If a `name` attribute is added to the form field, a new property with that same name will be added to the `event.target` element.